flintlib/arb/doc/source/gamma.rst

     If *allow_reflection* is nonzero, the *reflect* flag is set if `z` should be replaced with `1-z` using the reflection formula.

-    Note that this function does not guarantee the error bound rigorously;
+    This function uses double precision arithmetic internally, and does not guarantee the error bound rigorously;
     a rigorous error bound, which also accounts for the radius of `z`, is computed a posteriori when evaluating the Stirling series.
     However, in practice, this function does estimate the bound